by Pastor Bob Burridge ©2014, 2025 – Acts 17:30

 Sadly, there is also a false repentance.

 Godly sorrow sees the evil of sin in its offense against his Creator.
-The redeemed soul understands that sin is morally wrong, not just that it can produce unpleasant results.
-The fleeting pleasures of sin lose their appeal when considered in the light of what truly honors God (Hebrews 11:25).
-He sees the moral weakness of his own soul which he wants changed.
+The redeemed soul doesn’t see sin as just that it can produce unpleasant results.
 He sees his condemnation as just and only removed by the merits of Jesus Christ.
-As the Apostle Paul learned to cry out; Romans 7:24-25, “Wretched man that I am!
+As the Apostle Paul learned to cry out in Romans 7:24-25, “Wretched man that I am!
 Who will deliver me from this body of death?
 Thanks be to God through Jesus Christ our Lord! …”

 Repentance is an Evangelical Grace.

 That means it’s a result of the good news, not the cause of it.
 We are regenerated by God’s grace alone.
-That is what implants in us the faculties of repentance and faith, along with the desire and ability to obey.
+God implants in us the faculties of repentance and faith, along with the desire and ability to obey.

-Non-evangelical religions teach that repentance is one of the things that convince God that we should be his children forever.
-Since they see repentance as occurring before God changes the heart, they deny our total moral inability.
-Along with repentance non-evangelicals (or marginal-evangelicals) put faith, good works, or religious practices as things we do to earn eternal life in heaven.
-That’s exactly the message condemned by the prophets, Jesus, and all the Bible writers.
-The only merit that earns forgiveness is that which was earned by Jesus in his holy life and death on the cross for his people.
+Our repentance isn’t what convinces God that we should be his redeemed children.
+That denies that God first must change the lost heart.
+It denies our total moral inability.
+It’s not our own faith, good works, or religious practices that earn eternal life in heaven.
+The only act that earns forgiveness is that which was done by Jesus in his holy life and death on the cross for us.
 Any obedience we have (faith, repentance, or holy living) is the result of God’s amazing grace.

-Since it’s an evangelical grace, it must be part of the gospel when we present it.
-It is God who puts repentance into the hearts of those he draws to Christ.
+Since it’s an evangelical grace, it must be the center of the gospel when we present it.
+It’s God who puts repentance into the hearts of those he draws to Christ.

 A. A. Hodge explains, “Every Christian duty is therefore a grace; for without him we can do nothing ( John 15:5).
 And equally every Christian grace is a duty because the grace is given to us to exercise, and it finds its true results and expression only in the duty.”

-When he redeems us we will respond with inevitable sorrow for our sin and with a joyful embracing of Christ’s salvation.
-Our redeemed soul will begin the process of fleeing from sin and desiring to be holy out of a profound gratitude toward God.
+When God redeems us we respond with sorrow for our sin and with a joyful embracing of Christ’s salvation.
+Our redeemed soul will begin fleeing from sin and desiring to be holy out of a profound gratitude toward God.

 Note: Bible quotations are from the English Standard Version unless otherwise noted.